DoctorDavinci/OrX_ITAOT/GameData/OrX/README.md

 ------------------------------------------------------------------

-The DHC incorporates code from the GPS system in BD Armory Continued and is licensed under CC-BY-SA 2.0.
+The OrX HoloCache System incorporates code from the GPS system in BD Armory Continued and is licensed under CC-BY-SA 2.0.
 (applicable to those parts of the code only).

 Please read about the license at https://creativecommons.org/licenses/by-sa/2.0/